 How Can I Boost My Milk Supply?

 Before you try to take supplements or try different actions to increase your milk supply, we highly suggest to consult with your doctor or breastfeeding professional before self-diagnosing yourself with a low supply.
 The truth is that most women do not need to do anything extra to enjoy healthy breastfeeding and have a good supply.
 If you have been diagnosed with a low or declining supply, there are a few things you can try that may help increase your milk supply, such as eating certain foods/herbs and power pumping.
 Breastfeeding as much as possible also boosts your supply.
 Increased frequency of pumping and milk draining will let your body know that more milk is needed on a regular basis!
-Here’s a look at foods and herbs that are supposed to help increase milk supply:

 - Practice hand expressing/breast massage

 - Practice power pumping (pumping in between feeding sessions or continuing to pump after the last drops of milk have been expressed)